These gluten-free M&M cookies are thick and chewy and can also be made with all-purpose flour or whole wheat flour.

 If you use white whole wheat flour, these cookies do taste kind of whole wheaty.
 And I most definitely wouldn’t recommend regular whole wheat!

-M&M cookies have always been a favorite of mine.
+M&M cookies have always been a favorite of mine (as have gluten-free sugar cookies).
 I always just mixed the M&Ms into the dough and baked them up.
 One thing that nagged at me is that they never looked as pretty as the cookies from my childhood.

 So this time, I experimented with the best way of incorporating the M&Ms. I made them every way imaginable and finally found the best method.